RazeLighter777/carve/README.md

 - **Cloud-Init & Ansible:** VMs are provisioned with cloud-init for basic setup, then made vulnerable for the game with Ansible playbooks.
 - **Modern Frontend:** Built with TypeScript, Vue, and Tailwind CSS.
 - **Rust Backend:** All backend services are written in Rust.
 Why?
 It's the language I know the best.
-- **Redis Persistence:** Uses Redis as the sole database (AOF and backup configuration coming soon).
+- **Redis Persistence:** CARVE uses redis as the sole database / backend communication tool.
+It easy to deploy and makes everything snappy. (and contrary to popular belief won't lose all data if the RAM gives out)
 - **OIDC Authentication:** Currently supports OIDC and local user/password authentication.
 - **Docker Compose Deployment:** Easy to run locally; Kubernetes (Helm) support coming soon.